rewingchow1/G9_Hardware-Approach-of-Forward-Propagation-in-Neural-Network-on-FPGA/README.md

 - **Server_NN**: Included system design for server FPGA along with corresponding Vivado 2018.3 project and Vivado SDK application to run server software on MicroBlaze.
 Also includes a pyserial.py Python3 file which is used to visualize neural network performance.

 ### docs
-- **presentations**: Proposal, mid-project and final presenation of the project
+- **presentations**: Proposal, mid-project and final presenation for the project.
-- **reports**: Proposal and final report of the project
+- **reports**: Proposal and final report for the project.
-- **video**: A 2-minute video highlighting the project and how the full system works together
+- **video**: A 2-minute video highlighting the project and how the full system works together.

 ## Authours:
 - Yu Gao